-Figure 2
+< GRAPHIC EDIT NEEDED: the Fig 2 graphic shows the 2020 FA Limit at 1.2M tons/yr; the correct limit is 1.1M. > Ken Eklund

 Comments/discussion:

+The 2000 Landfill Franchise Agreement imposed a ramping intake limit (cap) intake limit (cap) to be applied during the term of the agreement (CY2001-2019), denoted in the chart by the blue line (“2000 FA Limit”).
 The 2000 Landfill Franchise Agreement imposed a ramping intake limit (cap) to be applied during the term of the agreement (CY2001-2019), denoted in the chart by the blue line (“2000 FA Limit”).

-Due to an expected additional influx of volume in 2017 resulting from the waste flow disruption into Riverbend landfill in Yamhill County, in December 2016 the franchisee and Benton County executed a MOU agreeing to an expected increase in Coffin Butte intake volume “for a term of 1-2 years.”
+Due to an expected additional influx of volume in 2017 resulting from the waste flow disruption into onset of the closure process for Riverbend landfill in Yamhill County, in December 2016 the franchisee and Benton County executed a MOU acknowledging an expected increase in Coffin Butte intake volume “for a term of 1-2 years.”

-In documents provided to the A.1 Subcommittee, representatives of the franchisee have indicated that the approximately 70% year-over-year increase in CY2016-2017 was due to redirected flow from Riverbend to Coffin Butte.
+In documents provided to the A.1 Subcommittee, representatives of the franchisee have indicated that the approximately 70% year-over-year increase in CY2016-2017 was primarily was due to redirected flow from Riverbend to Coffin Butte.
+2017-2019 volume increases are primarily due to the diversion of waste from Riverbend Landfill, in an effort to extend landfill life, and also rapid population growth in Willamette Valley and Western Oregon.

 The 2020 Landfill Franchise Agreement defined a flat intake limit (cap) of 1.1M Tons/yr. unless expansion was fully permitted onto the “expansion parcel” (i.e. the lot south of Coffin Butte Road zoned LS in 1983 but at that time restricted to non-disposal activities); upon this expansion approval the intake limit would be eliminated.
 The 2020 intake limit is denoted in the chart by the dashed red line (“2020 FA Limit”).
+The 2020 Landfill Franchise Agreement states that the total tonnage deposited at the Landfill shall not exceed 1.1M tons per calendar year until “application to expand the Landfill on to the Expansion Parcel are granted (following any and all appeals to final judgement).”
+The 2020 intake limit is denoted in the chart by the dashed red line (“2020 FA Limit.”)

-The slow downward trend in intake volume in the 2017-2012 period is explained by the franchisee as resulting from the economic downturn of 2008.
+The slow downward trend in intake volume in the 2006-2010 period is explained by the franchisee as resulting from the economic downturn of 2008.

 The decreased intake volume in 2020 is attributed to the Covid-19 outbreak.
+The drop in volumes to Coffin Butte in 2020 is due to the global COVID-19 pandemic, coupled with diversion of tonnage from Riverbend Landfill to other landfills besides Coffin Butte.
+However, tonnage volumes increased again in 2021 due in part to changes in lifestyle/development/at home shopping patterns as a result of the pandemic, as well as debris from the Oregon wildfires.

 Intake volume by source 2016 – 2021

-A stacked bar chart may be helpful for a) analyzing the source flow changes that occurred in 2016-2017, and b) addressing questions regarding the extent to which the disruption of inflow to Riverbend accounts for the 2016-2017 increase.
+See chart below for a breakdown of the Coffin Butte intake by source county for the period 2013-2021.
+This period includes the significant intake volume increase of 2016-2017.

+DANIEL or REPUBLIC SERVICES: can you supply this chart?
+Alternatively, data could be extracted from the annual reports.